List of defunct rugby league clubs: Australia

-New South Wales Rugby League (1908-1994)
+New South Wales Rugby League (1908–1994)

-ARL (1995-1997), SL (1997) and NRL (1998-)
+ARL (1995–1997), SL (1997) and NRL (1998–)

 The teams listed above, with the exception of Adelaide, Hunter, Gold Coast, Northern Eagles and South Queensland still participate in lower level competitions, including the NSW Cup, S.G.
 Ball and Harold Matthews competitions.

-Queensland Cup (1996-)
+Queensland Cup (1996–)

 This section particularly includes the Queensland Rugby League sides which no longer compete in the top level of that league.

-Brisbane Rugby League (1909-1997)
+Brisbane Rugby League (1909–1997)

-United Kingdom
+England

 These clubs competed in the Rugby Football League from 1895.